jruwaard/aph_ema_handbook/docs/lmm.md

 improvement of mood ratings over time, for instance in response to a mental health intervention?

-Let's first call 'sim\_ema' again, with parameters that will result in data in which mood rating increase over the course of the week, 0.5 scale points per day.
+Let's first call `sim_ema` again, with parameters that will result in data in which mood rating increase over the course of the week, 0.5 scale points per day.
 Let's also assume that individual participants will vary in the degree of mood improvement: the mean time effect will be 0.5, but this parameter is